 - While you are at it, check if your fire extinguisher needs to be replaced and if it’s in the right place in your home.

-- Update your emergency identification kits for your children (you do have these papers, don’t you?
-If not, visit Enfant-Retour Quebec to get a free PDF).
+- Update your emergency identifications for your children (a new photo of your child in your wallet and on your phone with info).
 Are the cell phone numbers correct?
 Do you have the correct descriptions (height, weight) written?
 What about the actual picture?
 If it’s outdated, take a quick picture and replace it.
-These papers are kept with our passports, so we always know where they are if, God forbid, we should ever need them.

 Some other things on my list: